bjg/2019-tudublin-cmpu4023/worksheets/1-rest-sql-orm/README.md

 ```
 curl -X DELETE http://localhost:3000/products/48
 ```
-In the below screenshot you can see the number 1 wa returned which means one record was deleted
+In the below screenshot you can see that 1 was returned from the curl command this indicates one record was deleted
 ![alt text][del_curl]
 ![alt text][del_after]